John Hunt Morgan: Morgan's Raid

-Hoping to divert U.S. troops and resources in conjunction with the twin Confederate operations of Vicksburg and Gettysburg in the summer of 1863, Morgan set off on a diversionary campaign that would become known as "Morgan's Raid".
+Hoping to divert U.S. troops and resources in conjunction with the twin Confederate operations of Vicksburg and Gettysburg in the summer of 1863, Morgan set off on a diversionary campaign that later would become known as Morgan's "Great Raid of 1863".
 Morgan crossed the Ohio River and raided southern Indiana and Ohio.
 At Corydon, Indiana, the raiders met 450 local Home Guard in the Battle of Corydon, resulting in eleven Confederates and five Home Guard killed.

 In July, at Versailles, Indiana, while Confederate soldiers raided nearby militia and looted county and city treasuries, the jewels of the local masonic lodge were stolen.
 When Morgan, a Freemason, learned of the theft, he recovered the jewels and returned them to the lodge the following day.

 After several more skirmishes, during which Morgan captured and paroled thousands of U.S. soldiers, Morgan's raid almost ended on July 19, 1863, at the Battle of Buffington Island in Ohio, when approximately 700 of his men were captured while trying to cross the Ohio River into West Virginia.
 Intercepted by U.S. Navy gunboats, over 300 of his men succeeded in crossing.
 Most of Morgan's men captured that day spent the rest of the war in Camp Douglas, a prisoner-of-war camp in Chicago.
 On July 26, near Salineville, Ohio, Morgan and his depleted soldiers finally surrendered.
 It was the farthest northward that any uniformed Confederate troops would penetrate during the war.

 On November 27, Morgan and six of his officers, most notably Thomas Hines, escaped from their cells in the Ohio Penitentiary by digging a tunnel from Hines' cell into the inner yard and then ascending a wall with a rope made from bunk coverlets and a bent poker iron.
 Shortly after midnight, Morgan and three of his officers boarded a train from the nearby Columbus train station and arrived in Cincinnati that morning.
 Morgan and Hines jumped from the train before reaching the depot and escaped into Kentucky by hiring a skiff to take them across the Ohio River.
 Through the assistance of insurgents, they eventually reached the Confederacy.
 Coincidentally, the same day Morgan escaped, his wife gave birth to a daughter, who died shortly afterward before Morgan returned.